 Lori Sussel University of Colorado, USA

-A more detailed programme will be available nearer the time.
-Please be aware that we may make changes to the exact timings as it becomes clearer where the majority of delegates are based.
 All talks will be recorded to allow delegates to catch up with sessions they were not able to attend live due to time zone restrictions.

-Informal networking opportunities have historically been one of the most important aspects of this meeting.
-We hope to maintain the same interactive and collaborative feel at this virtual meeting – rather than have just another set of Zoom webinars.
+Informal networking opportunities have historically been one of the most important aspects of this Meeting.
+We hope to maintain the same interactive and collaborative feel at this virtual Meeting – rather than have just another set of Zoom webinars.
 For this reason, we will be using software that facilitates extensive face-to-face meeting through video chat, and are limiting the number of places available for delegates.
 We hope that all attendees (including invited speakers) will commit to attending as many of the sessions as possible.

 The fees include;